 The meeting of experts on the preparation of MED POL-Phase III was held in Izmir from 20 to 23 June 1994 with the partial financial support of the Government of Turkey.
 Twenty experts from the Mediterranean and elsewhere attended the meeting, together with representatives of United Nations agencies and international organizations (UNEP(OCA)/MED WG.75/3).
 The meeting, after reviewing and discussing the achievements and shortcomings of Phases I and II of the MED POL Programme, prepared a draft MED POL-Phase III Programme, which was submitted for approval to the Joint Meeting of the Scientific and Technical Committee and the Socio-Economic Committee (Athens, 3-8 April 1995).
 Due to lack of time, this document was not considered by the Joint Meeting and delegations were requested to provide comments to the Secretariat in writing.
 After reviewing the comments received and taking into account the results of the informal consultation meeting on MED POL-Phase III (Athens, 13-15 December 1995), the document was revised to bring it in line with the Action Plan for the Protection of the Marine Environment and the Sustainable Development of the Coastal Areas of the Mediterranean (MAP-Phase II), approved by the Contracting Parties in June 1995.
-Finally, the revised document was first submitted to the Meeting of the MED POL National Coordinators (Athens, 18-22 March 1996), who discussed it in detail and agreed on its content, and subsequently transmitted to the Meeting of MAP Focal Points (Athens, 6-10 May 1996) who approved it.
-The present document is the final text adopted by the Contracting Parties at their Extraordinary Meeting held in Montpellier from 1 to 4 July 1996.
+Finally, the revised document was submitted to the Meeting of the MED POL National Coordinators (Athens, 18-22 March 1996), who discussed in detail its content and agreed on a number of changes.
+The present document is the text agreed by the National Coordinators and is now submitted to the MAP Focal Points for approval.